DanScott2150/Massachusetts-Fly-Fishing-Dashboard/README.md

     - To-do:
         - Add a smooth-scroll for link clicks, make it so relevant sidebar link li highlights when user scrolls to that section.
 A lot of landingpage websites have this feature, shouldn't be too hard to figure out.

+===== 8.21 =====
+Map for Add River feature:
+    - For 'Add River' route, successfully added a Map.
+User can click on a river on the map, and it will auto-fill the user's form with the River Name, Lat/Lng based on where the User clicked.
+    - Using MapBox API for this functionality.
+Originally started by using Google Maps.
+Ran into problem with Google in that it doesn't have great support for rivers, or waterbodies in general.
+Don't think it's possible to extract a river name based on where a user clicks?
+On top of that, it sounds like Google's new API pricing is driving a lot of developers away... maybe learning a different map API from the get-go will be better for me long-term anyways.
+Either way, kept the code I had written for GMaps API and saved it to public/js/gmaps.js, just in case.
+    - Downside of MapBox is that the doc's are confusing... laid out in a way that's not intuitive at all.
+Also I'm not thrilled with the look & feel, but I guess I can edit that in the MapBox studio?
+Something to look into more at a later date...
+    - To-do:
+        - Extract town name from user click, for River 'location'
+        - Find a way to search for nearest USGS data station based on lat/lng
+        - Maybe add some sort of filter for trout stocking reports?
+I.e. user clicks on Miller Rivers to add, and is given options 'Erving, Orange, Royalston, etc' for stocking reports to show on the show.ejs?
+        - Data validation & error testing
+    - Also, add Maps for show.ejs

 USGS API options: https://waterservices.usgs.gov/rest/
 - Daily Value API: Able to return statistical data (mean, max/min, stdev, etc) for date or time period